onap/vnfrqts-testcases/docs/Chapter2.rst

 **Appendix**
 ============

+.. _info-elements:

-Appendix 1 List of VNF Requirements and corresponding Information Elements
+List of VNF Requirements and corresponding Information Elements
 --------------------------------------------------------------------------

 You can download the table :download:`here<ReqTable.csv>`

+Included here is a table of VNF Requirements that are mainly referring to the testability of VNF Package requirements.
+It includes TOSCA or CSAR artifact information as well as how it is testable (VNFSDK/VVP/SDC).
+These requirements are mainly from :doc:`Chapter 5 <../../../../vnfrqts/requirements.git/docs/Chapter5/index>`
+and the table has been generated manually to show users what specific artifact is being tested by a specific requirement to make mapping possible and to show coverage.

 .. csv-table:: **Test Descriptions**
    :file: ReqTable.csv